shoryamalani/clearpoint_site/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Clearpoint Management works in property rentals and app making.
+Clearpoint Management works in property rentals and app building.
 The corporation has existed since 2015 and aims to build on its current fundamentals.